Code-Institute-Submissions/user-centric-frontend-2/README.md

 - **Navigation Bar**.
 Clicking the navigation links takes users easily to the website's pages.
 - **Footer Copyright**.
 To protect copyright.
 - **Footer Social Icons**.
 Clicking the icons opens a new page with the social platforms that the club uses.
-- **Buttons**.
+- **Call to action Buttons**.
 Clicking on the Schedule button takes the user to the Schedule page.
 Clicking on the Contact button pops up a contact modal.
-- **Video**.
+- **YouTube Video**.
 Allows potential students to see the training in full size.
-- **About Page**.
+- **About Section**.
 Gives potential trainers enough information without it being too much.
 - **Blockquote**.
 The quote summarizes the training shortly and poetically to get the potential trainer curious about the training.
 - **Carousel Gallery**.
 Allows potential trainers to view the gallery and clicking to previous and next image.
 - **Start link**.
 Clicks the user back from the bottom of the Start page to the first page.